 A precautionary approach is associated with fewer accidents, which means that danger in itself does not lead to accidents.
 Therefore, people who do extreme sports are not all deliberate risk-takers.
 It is more likely that people seek risks to achieve a sense of control – so it is not the risk itself that is attractive.

-Kupciw & MacGregor (2012) also propose that risk-taking behaviors are the fundamental driving force between discoveries and scientific development, and therefore, risk-taking behaviors are in our human nature.
+Kupciw & MacGregor (2012) also propose that risk-taking behaviors are the fundamental driving force between discoveries and scientific development, and therefore, risk-taking behavior is considered to exist in our DNA.

 A new study by Castanier and colleagues (2013) used a typological approach to personality and risk-taking behaviors, e.g. mountaineering, rock climbing, and skydiving.